How can we help?

 • Assign users

-When creating a site:
+When creating an Area:

 1. Select the region